Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Modified equation analysis of the initial conditions under acoustic scaling

 \subsection{Modified equations for the initialisation schemes: local initialisation}

 Let us now compute the modified equations for the \stSchemes{} when a local initialisation is considered.
 In the general framework, we shall stop at order $\bigO{\spaceStep}$ for two reasons.
-The first one is that we are not aware of any stable \lbm scheme which -- under acoustic scaling -- would be third-order consistent in the bulk with the target equation \eqref{eq:CauchyEquation} and therefore would call for second-order accurate \iniSchemes{}.
+The first one is that we are not aware of any stable \lbm scheme which---under acoustic scaling---would be third-order consistent in the bulk with the target equation \eqref{eq:CauchyEquation} and therefore would call for second-order accurate \iniSchemes{}.
 Second, the expressions for higher order terms are excessively involved to be written down in a convenient form as functions of $\indiceTime \in \integerInterval{1}{\nonTriviallyRelaxingMomentsNumber}$ for general schemes.
+Again, this is due to the role played by the non-physical eigenvalues of $\schemeMatrix$.
 Still, one more order in the expansion shall be needed to analyse the smooth initialisation proposed by \cite{van2009smooth,junk2015l2}, as we shall do in \Cref{sec:Illustrations} for some particularly simple yet instructive examples and for a more general class of schemes in \Cref{sec:Ginzburg}.

 \begin{proposition}[Modified equation of the \stSchemes{} with local initialisation] Under acoustic scaling, that is, when $\latticeVelocity > 0$ is fixed as $\spaceStep \to 0$, considering a local initialisation, \emph{i.e.} $\boldOther{\initialisationOperator} \in \reals^{\velocityNumber}$, the modified equations for the \stSchemes{} are, for any $ \indiceTime \in \nonZeroNaturals$